arthurloriato/arthurloriato/README.md

 ### Greetings
 Hi there!
-My name is Arthur! 👋
+My name is Arthur!👋
 I draw on my experiences in the world of programming and technology